 We'd love to welcome you!
 Call us and arrange for an educator to talk about our collections, the amazing story behind our 19th century whaleboat, and artifacts with your group.
 We will also show a short film to give your group a better understanding of whaling.

+School visits can find more information here.
 Group visits have a minimum of 10 people.
 The cost is Regular Museum Admission + $30 flat fee for Museum Educator (1 educator can welcome up to 30 adults).
 To schedule your tour, please call us at 631-367-3418 x10.

 How often do exhibits change?

 The museum has reserved one area of the gallery to change themes on an annual basis, and often incorporates contemporary art.

 what percentage of the museum's collection is on display?